parthsarkar17/tentative-coconut/paper-blogpost/post.md

 TODO

 ## Cost model
-The authors also present a formal cost model for comparing collectors.
+The authors also present a formal cost model for comparing the performance characteristics of different collectors.
 Specifically, they introduce:
 - $\kappa$, the time overhead for a single garbage collection
 - $\sigma$, the space overhead for a single garbage collection
 - $\phi$, the frequency of collection